Project Gamma Card Game Rules Document

 1. The number of cards total in a player’s hand, face up in their channel zone, + 1, (up to 10) becomes that player’s maximum hand size for the round.

-2. Each player puts all cards from their channel zone on the top and/or bottom of their deck in any order/combination (not revealed to other players).
+2. Each player puts all cards from their channel zone on the top and/or bottom of their deck in any order/combination (which cards go where is not revealed to other players, the quantity of cards put on top & bottom is.).

 3. Players draw up to their maximum hand size.